digitalocean/mastodon-on-kubernetes/mastodon/README.md

 5. **Configure DNS**

-    Once the installation is complete, copy the *EXTERNALIP* of the LoadBalancer, as we need this to configure our DNS records.
+    Once the installation is complete, copy the *EXTERNAL-IP* of the LoadBalancer, as we need this to configure our DNS records.
     ```bash
     # Copy the EXTERNAL_IP of the LoadBalancer
     kubectl get services --namespace traefik traefik --output jsonpath='{.status.loadBalancer.ingress[0].ip}'; echo